ravagef/portfolio/README.md

 - Language gate at / and navbar toggle.

 ## Contact
 - Uses Formspree.
-Configure .env.local:
-NEXT_PUBLIC_FORMSPREE_ENDPOINT=https://formspree.io/f/mdkpzzke
-RESEND_API_KEY=... (optional)

 ## Styling
-- Tailwind + topographic bg-topo.svg with parallax (components/ParallaxBG.tsx).
+- Tailwind + topographic bg-topo.svg with parallax.

 ## Deploy
 - Deploy to Vercel.
-Add env vars there too.